 Kurt Theodor Goldschlager was born in the Weiden district of Vienna, Austria, one of four brothers, Erich, Paul and Robert who later lived in Chicago with the changed surname Gordon.
-Their father Julius was an architect, who died of natural causes in 1940, and mother was Irene, nee Von Mangold; she was transferred from Izbica, Poland to Auschwitz and was murdered there in 1942.
+Their father Julius was an architect, who died of natural causes in 1940, and mother was Irene, nee Von Posner; she was deported to Auschwitz and murdered in 1942.
 In the 1930's Kurt had been a member of the Austrian National swimming and water polo teams.

 Kurt fled to England in June 1939 and worked for a Jewish charity in London.
-He then joined the British Army Pioneer Corp (PC) from 1940-43.
+He then joined the British army Pioneer Corp (PC) from1940-43.
 He was advised like many European Jews in the forces to change his name, in this case to 13801160 Pte Kenneth Edward Clarke.
-He then volunteered into No 10 (Inter Allied) Commando in 1943 as a Corporal, 13118804, probably in No 3 Troop (Jewish Troop) but may also have served in the Dutch Troop.
-He then returned to the PC, before being posted to the 1st Commando Brigade in the last 4 months of the war, where he was an interpreter and interrogator in the front line, using his extensive language skills.
+He then volunteered into No 10 International Commando for a year in 1943 as a Corporal, 13118804/550135, probably in No 3 Troop (Jewish Troop) but may also have served in the Dutch Troop.
+He then returned to the PC, but was again posted to No 10 Commando in the last 4 months of the war, where he was an interpreter and interrogator in the front line, using his extensive language skills.